Roiqk7/Data-Fetcher/README.md

 * `--from`: Specifies the start date for the data fetching.
 (YYYY-MM-DD)
 * `--to`: Specifies the end date for the data fetching.
 (YYYY-MM-DD)
 * `--timeframe`: Specifies the timeframe for the data fetching.
 (1min, 5min, 15min, 30min, 1hour, 4hour, 1day)
+* `--output`: Specifies the output file for the fetched data. (../data/data.json by default)

 If you want to rebuild the project, navigate to the project directory and run the following commands: